buiv2atwit/Individual_Project_FifaWorldCup/README.md

 # Viet Hung Bui's individual project report

 ## Introduction
 The objective of this project is to practice using Jupiter Notebook.
-The World Cup 2022 is

-happening in Qarta.
-It catches an eye of millions people in the world and I am a fan of soccer

-so, I choose this topic for my final project in Data Science Fundamental so that It satisfy my

-passion and I can improve my data analyzing.
+The World Cup 2022 is happening in Qarta.
+It catches an eye of millions people in the world and I am a fan of soccer so, I choose this topic for my final project in Data Science Fundamental so that It satisfy my passion and I can improve my skill for this Data Science Fundamental class.

 ## Selection of data
 The model processing and training are conducted using a Jupiter Notebook.